MFQWKMR4/pbft-sample/README.md

-# PBFT
+# PBFT(Practical Byzantine Fault Tolerance)
-- a sample implementation for simulation
+- a pbft simulation

+### overview
+- src
+  - pbft node implementation
+- docker
+  - to run nodes in same network
+- extractor
+  - extracting logs and converting it for the viewer
+- viewer
+  - making pbft simulation visual on browser

 ### usage